SpencerWie/JavaScript/Physics/README.md

 This is a basic Physics Engine created in JavaScript HTML5 with no exernal libaries.
-The code is releaivly short (less than 200) lines.
+The code is relatively short (less than 200) lines.

 Gravity, drawing the balls, and collisions with the side of the canvas, are all quite simple.
 The harder parts was ball-to-ball and line-to-ball collisions and then calculating the proper vector the balls should go.
 For now here is an overview of the two objects in